Sable/HorsePower/docs/mkdocs/docs/horseir/spec.md

 }
 ```

-#### Method declaration
+#### Methods

+^^Declaration^^

-A method takes zero or more parameters, and it may or may not have a return
+A method takes zero or more parameters, and it may or may not have a return type.
-type.
 A pair of parenthesis defines the method body.

 ```no-highlight
 def foo(x:i64, y:i64) : i64{